Wenceslaus Hollar: Works

-Hollar was one of the best and most prolific artists of his time.
+Hollar was one of the most prolific artists of his time.
 His work includes some 400 drawings and 3000 etchings.
 Hollar produced a variety of works.
 His plates number some 2740, and include views, portraits, ships, religious subjects, heraldic subjects, landscapes, and still life in many different forms.
 Examples of the complexity and scale of his projects include the eight-plate Portuguese Genealogy and 12-plate series of insects published as Muscarum Scarabeorum Vermiumque varie figure.
 His architectural drawings, such as those of Antwerp and Strasbourg cathedrals, and his views of towns, are to scale, but are intended as pictures as well.
 He reproduced decorative works of other artists, as in the famous chalice after Mantegna's drawing.